 If you have been harmed by someone close to you, you know what it is like to truly fear for your safety.
 You may choose to avoid certain people, situations, and places for fear that you will encounter the person who abused you and will be harmed again.
 However, you should not and do not have to live in fear.
 In Alabama, you may be able to get a protective order.
-Because this process can be complicated, if you or a loved one is seeking information about a protective order, it is in your best interest to contact an experienced Birmingham family law attorney so that we can strategize about the best possible outcomes for your situation.
+Because this process can be complex, we recommend contacting a family law attorney to strategize about the best possible outcomes for the situation if you or a loved one might require a protective order.

 Though there are many forms of protective orders, in Alabama, the most common form of protective orders are in domestic violence situations.
 A protective order is a civil order that is meant to protect victims who have experienced physical harm or are in reasonable fear of physical harm as well as sexual assault and stalking.
 This order requires a person to stop harming you or your loved ones.